-- D2: Intro Rel:Comparative Comparison of diverse practices and beliefs from selected religious traditions and cultures.
-Credits: 3 - D2: Intro Rel:Asian Traditions Study of the Hindu, Buddhist, and East Asian religious traditions as expressed in their basic symbolisms, writings, practices, and cultural forms.
-Credits: 3 - Intro Rel:Western Traditions Study of the basic motifs, mythic patterns, and historical transformations in religious life from the ancient Near East to the modern West.
-Credits: 3 - Intro Rel:Bible Study of religious expressions as exemplified in biblical and related texts.
-Credits: 3 - D1:Intro Ethnic Rel Trdtns US A study of ethnically-based religious traditions in the U.S. today as examples of non-textual, non-traditional religious systems.
-Credits: 3 - D1:Intro Rel: American Indian To introduce students to the academic study of religion, and examine the variety of cultures, spiritual systems, and experiences of American Indians throughout the U.S. Credits: 3 - D2:Intro Rel:African Religions Introduction to the study of religion with an emphasis on African religious beliefs, practices and experiences.
-Credits: 3 - Integr Humanities Study of religious and philosophical thought in Western culture from Hebraic and Greek antiquity to present.
-Prerequisites: Concurrent enrollment in Integrated Humanities Program, English 27, 28 and History 27, 28.
-Credits: 3 - Integrated Humanities Study of religious and philosophical thought in Western culture from Hebraic and Greek antiquity to present.
-Prerequisites: Concurrent enrollment in Integrated Humanities Program, English 27, 28 and History 27, 28.
-Credits: 3 - Religion & Race in America Historical survey of forms of African-American religion in the U.S. in their relation to slavery, segregation, and civil rights; current issues in education and cultural diversity.
+- 020 D2: Intro Rel:Comparative Comparison of diverse practices and beliefs from selected religious traditions and cultures.
+Credits: 3 - 021 D2: Intro Rel:Asian Traditions Study of the Hindu, Buddhist, and East Asian religious traditions as expressed in their basic symbolisms, writings, practices, and cultural forms.
+Credits: 3 - 023 Intro Rel:Bible Study of religious expressions as exemplified in biblical and related texts.
+Credits: 3 - D2:Intro Rel:African Religions Introduction to the study of religion with an emphasis on African religious beliefs, practices and experiences.
+Credits: 3 - O27 Integr Humanities Study of religious and philosophical thought in Western culture from Hebraic and Greek antiquity to present.
+Prerequisites: Concurrent enrollment in Integrated Humanities Program, English 027, 028 and History 027, 028.
+Credits: 3 - 028 Integrated Humanities Study of religious and philosophical thought in Western culture from Hebraic and Greek antiquity to present.
+Prerequisites: Concurrent enrollment in Integrated Humanities Program, English 027, 028 and History 027, 028.
+Credits: 3 - 029 D2:Intro Rel:Global Religion Study of the global dimensions of religion, including the impact of globalization on

+- religious communities, and the effect of religious movements on global processes.
+Credits: 3 - 080 Religion & Race in America Historical survey of forms of African-American religion in the U.S. in their relation to slavery, segregation, and civil rights; current issues in education and cultural diversity.
 Credits: 3 - On the Meaning of Life An exploration of the ways in which different religious and philosophic thinkers, texts, and traditions have responded to questions concerning the meaning of human life.
-Credits: 3 - Phil Questions & Rel Responses An exploration of philosophic questions dealing with religious responses drawing on thinkers from classical, modern, and contemporary texts.
-Credits: 3 - Intro Special Topics See Schedule of Courses for specific titles.
-Credits: 3 - Intro Special Topics See Schedule of Courses for specific titles.
-Credits: 3 - Interpretation of Religion Examination of major theories and methods used in studying and interpreting religious phenomena.
+Credits: 3 - 086 Phil Questions & Rel Responses An exploration of philosophic questions dealing with religious responses drawing on thinkers from classical, modern, and contemporary texts.
+Credits: 3 - 095 Intro Special Topics See Schedule of Courses for specific titles.
+Credits: 1-18 - 096 Intro Special Topics See Schedule of Courses for specific titles.
+Credits: 1-18 - 100 Interpretation of Religion Examination of major theories and methods used in studying and interpreting religious phenomena.
 Prerequisite: Three hours in religion.
-Credits: 3 - Social Dimension Rel Life Comparative study of communal forms of religious life, such as cosmic state, monasticism, sect, caste and denomination, from a variety of cultures-Eastern, Western, tribal, and modern-with a concern for their meanings as fundamental forms of religious expression.
-Prerequisite: Three hours in religion or sociology.
-Credits: 3
+Credits: 3 - 103 Sacred Sounds This course examines the sonic aspects of religious life, paying particular attention to musical phenomena.
+Prerequisites: Three hours of Religion Credits: 3 - 104 Mysticism,Shamanism & Possessn Comparative study of ways in which the inward dimension of religious life finds expression.
+Prerequisite: Three hours in religion.
+Credits: 3 - 108 Myth, Symbol & Ritual Study of patterns and significance of myth and ritual as they appear in cross-cultural perspective, with reference to contemporary interpretations of symbol and language.
+Prerequisite: Three hours in religion.
+Credits: 3 - 109 Ritualization:Rel,Body,Culture A cross-cultural examination of ritual strategies for integrating personal and social experience, with attention to various theories and types of religious ritual.
+Prerequisites: Three hours in religion.
+Credits: 3 - 111 Western Religious Thought Study of ways in which Western religious thinkers-in both Greek and Biblical traditionshave expressed and responded to philosophical-theological questions about human existence, world, and God.
+Prerequisite: Three hours in religion.
+Credits: 3 - 114 Hebrew Scriptures Study of the history and writings of the Hebraic-Judaic religion to the first century B.C.
+Prerequisite: Three hours in religion.
+Credits: 3 - 124 Christianity Historical study of the Christian tradition examining major religious movements of early, medieval, and